When Simultaneous Localization and Mapping Meets Wireless Communications: A Survey: SLAM Methods, Modalities and Techniques

 \subsection{Mathematical and Algorithmic Methods}

 Mathematical modeling plays an important role in bridging SLAM with wireless communications.
 In conventional SLAM, probabilistic estimation techniques help robots and autonomous vehicles navigate and reconstruct their environment.
 However, when applied to wireless environments, SLAM must account for additional challenges posed by signal propagation, multipath effects, and dynamic radio environments.
-This interplay between localization, mapping, and wireless signal processing requires advanced mathematical frameworks that incorporate elements of RF-based sensor fusion, probabilistic inference, signal estimation, and information vectorization.
+This {interaction} between localization, mapping, and wireless signal processing { motivates} mathematical frameworks that incorporate elements of RF-based sensor fusion, probabilistic inference, signal estimation, and information vectorization.